 1. Create Zones

 In order to start creating your first seat reservation layout you first need to assign logical zones and link them with your layout image.
 For this purpose you can use our online image mapping software.
-Go to My Account then Other Services > MyTicket.
+Go to your cloud account then Other Services > MyTicket.

 The image above shows MyTicket Dashboard.
 Click on Create New Layout button and provide layout title.
 Once the layout is added the new row will appear.
 Click Option > Edit to continue.
 In the new window drag and drop your image into the “Drag an image of your layout below” container then Upload This Layout.